timmo001/homeassistant-integration-goxlr-utility/README.md

 > This integration does not connect to the official GoXLR application!

-This is a third party application that allows for control of the GoXLR on Linux, Mac and Windows.
+This is a third party application from [@GoXLR-on-Linux](https://github.com/GoXLR-on-Linux) that allows for control of the GoXLR on Linux, Mac and Windows.

 Be sure to check out the [GoXLR Utility](https://github.com/GoXLR-on-Linux/goxlr-utility) project for more information.